derikb/rpg-table-randomizer/README.md

 ## Code Example

-A simple example setting up a very basic unweighted table (with no subtables), and then "rolling" on it:
+A simple example setting up a very basic unweighted table (with no subtables), then "rolling" on it, and also generating a dice roll and two random names:

 ```
 const rpg-table-randomizer = require('rpg-table-randomizer');